chaitanyakagita/CapillaryTech_Assignment/README.md

 # CapillaryTech Documentation Chatbot
-This project is a chatbot built to assist developers and users by answering questions related to CapillaryTech documentation using an AI-powered Retrieval Augmented Generation (RAG) system.
+This project is to built a chatbot that can assist developers and users by answering questions related to CapillaryTech documentation using an AI-powered Retrieval Augmented Generation (RAG) system.

 ## Technologies Used